Niqmaddu II: Hittite vassalage

+Nimaddu II was contemporary with the great kings Suppiluliuma I, Arnuwanda I and Mursili II of the Hatti Empire.
+Suppiluliuma I of Hatti conquered the region west of the Euphrates from Tushratta of Mitanni during six military campaigns (c.
+1350-1345 BC).
+During this period, Ammittamru I died, and Niqmaddu II became the new king.

 Text of Law in Akkadian by King Niqmaddu, 14th century BC, with dynastic seal.
 Ras Shamra (ancient Ugarit).
 Louvre Museum.

 In the Hittite Archives there are four letters from the time of Suppiluliuma regarding Ugarit.